daniil/cs50/notes/week-4.md

 // From cs50.h
 typedef char *string; // create a data type called string that points to a first character of character set

-// This would print the same
+// This would print the same, the address of first character of the string printf("%p\n", s);
-printf("%p\n", s);
 printf("%p\n", &s[0]);
 ```